sebasira/spring-boot-microservice/README.md

 # Spring Boot - Microservice
-This was initialy made by following this great tutorial series:
+This was initialy made by following this great tutorial series: [Microservices with Spring Boot](http://www.springboottutorial.com/creating-microservices-with-spring-boot-part-1-getting-started)

+## See it in action
+Go to http://localhost:8100/currency-converter/from/EUR/to/ARG/quantity/10000 (previously load some currency conversion in the database).
+This will act on the *CurrencyConverterService* wich will requiere *ForexService* to get the conversion rate.

+And to see the Eureka Dashboard just go to http://localhost:8765 (notice I've change the deafult port wich is 8761).
+There are other URLs but I didn't dig on them */info* and */health*.
+Also notice that credentials to access the dashboard are newuser and newpassword according to the security configuration below

 ### Note about the tutorial
 - To make it work with Eureka, in the Clients, the property where eureka server url is configure must be **defaultZone** instead of *default-zone* as it is in the Tutorial